-I have studied and worked at the nexus of technology, design, and the public interest for nearly 20 years — originally in the context of international development, but for the past decade more domestically in the delivery of public services.
+I have worked at the nexus of technology, design, and the public interest for nearly 20 years — originally in the context of international development, but for the past decade more domestically in the delivery of public services.
+Since 2019, I have been studying and teaching about the role of technology in the delivery of public policy.

-My primary and full-time role is as Managing Chair of the Georgetown Initiative on Tech & Society — a whole-of-campus effort to create novel approaches for interdisciplinary collaboration, research, and education.
-Outside of that role, I am focused on building capacity in public institutions, and exploring the question: how might we better equip policymakers (and/or institutions) with the skills and knowledge they need to make more effective decisions related to technology?
+In June 2024 I left my role as Managing Chair of the Georgetown Initiative on Tech & Society, to focus on creating a primary source archive of the founding story of the U.S. Digital Service — a team I had the great honor of being a part of from its inception.
+I am also leading several other projects related to technology and public policy, building capacity in public institutions, and exploring the question: how might we better equip policymakers (and/or institutions) with the skills and knowledge they need to make more effective decisions related to technology?

 Outside of Georgetown, I host a podcast with my alma mater (William & Mary), and am an Associate Editor at a new international peer reviewed journal that aims to cultivate discussion and constructive debate around science, technology, innovation, policy, and the global south.